spritlesoftware/our-website/content/english/software_services.md

   title : "Ruby on Rails solutions" image : "images/service_landing/ror.webp"
   alt: "Workflow Diagram for Conversational AI Bots" contents : "Choose RoR to make your apps really fast, efficient, and reliable.
-Choose Spritle to develop & deliver you RoR apps real fast & quick.
-Our 50+ member team with gems and skilled personnel at your service.
+Choose Spritle to develop & deliver your RoR apps real fast & quick.
+Our 50+ Gems team with skilled app developer services is always there for your assistance.
 So, we are always your first choice when it comes to Ruby on Rails."

 ui_ux:
   description: "UI/UX"